jeevan11jacob-svg/task-manager-devops/README.md

 Docker Compose manages the application services and persistent MongoDB storage.

-### Docker images
+### Docker Images

 ```text
 jeevanjacob11/task-manager-backend
 jeevanjacob11/task-manager-frontend
 ```

-Each Jenkins build creates a versioned image using the Jenkins build number.
+Each Jenkins build can create identifiable image versions using the Jenkins build number.

 For example: